 Together with our music educators, you can try to experiment and interact with sound in a calm and atmospheric environment.
 You can also play various orchestral instruments e.g. violin and trumpet.
 The focus has been on making the music available.
 Admission is free and a ticket is valid for an adult and a child.

 Arrive well in advance, as admission takes place at the appointed time.

-The name Okii Nami comes from the Japanese word for an offshore wave and refers to the movement of soundwaves and Malmö Live’s proximity to the sea.
-Inspiration has also been drawn from Japan on other levels.
-Large origami birds hang outside the room, although instead of Japanese cranes, we have folded sea gulls that firmly root us in the Swedish landscape.
-The room itself is the work of child culture designer Sara Stiber and scenographer Ilkka Häikiö.
+The name Okii Nami comes from the Japanese word for "sea wave" and it refers to the movements of the sound waves and Malmö Live's proximity to the sea.
+Also on other levels, the inspiration has come from Japan.
+Outside the room hang large origami birds.
+But instead of the Japanese cranes, folded seagulls hang as an anchor in the Swedish environment.
+The room is designed by children's culture designer Sara Stiber and set designer Ilkka Häikiö.

-OKII NAMI made possible by support from Sparbanksstiftelserna Skåne, Färs & Frosta och Finn, Swedbank and Elly Berggrens stiftelse.
+Okii Nami is implemented with financial support from Sparbanksstiftelserna Skåne, Färs & Frosta and Finn, Swedbank and also Elly Berggrens stiftelse.